confirm-it-solutions/ansible-scripts/README.md

 ## Description

-Several inventory scripts for Ansible Core &amp; Ansible Tower.
+Several scripts for Ansible Core &amp; Ansible Tower.
+Feel free to use it!

 ## License